inspiringsource/inspiringsource/README.md

 ### Shalom internet 👋
 My name is Avi and I am a web developer.
 Learning about functional programming and learning about React.
-[Curious to find out more](https://inspiringsource.github.io/ "Link 💬")?